ouaibe/dreo-cloudcutter/README.md

 1. Put the fan back into pairing mode (hold the "oscillation" button for 5s).
 2. It should expose an AP named `Dreo...` (you can find the exact name in the original firmware if you have a copy of it, in a hex editor, search for `HTFfirm` ASCII string)
 3. Connect to the AP and let it provide you with an address.
 Your fan should have the IP `192.168.0.1` and your computer should be given an IP in the `192.168.0.x` subnet.
 This is hardcoded in the firmware so if that's not the case, something went wrong.
-4. Now that you're connected, just validate the device information via the `/devinfoget` command (e.g. `curl -vvvk http://192.168.0.1/devinfoget` and ensure you have the right fan, this is the last check before you're going to flash your device.
+4. Now that you're connected, just validate the device information via the `/devinfoget` command (e.g. `curl -vvvk http://192.168.0.1/devinfoget` and ensure you have the right fan ⚠️🚨 DO NOT use any of this information to try and OTA on [any other Dreo fan](#does-this-work-with-other-dreo-pilot-max-dbtf04s-dttf04s-or-other-dreo-fans), this is the last check before you're going to flash your device.
 5. Navigate to `http://192.168.0.1/model.html` (If your fan has another IP it'll be at that IP - But that shouldn't be the case.)
 6. Upload your `.rbl` file obtained earlier via model.html and do a little 🙏
    - If the image is recognized (encrypted/gzipped correctly) the page will take some time to load/provide a response, and the device will actually reboot in ESPHome with the config you provided.